 I sought my neighbour and found all three.'

-One of the many ways the five churches in the village work together is to welcome people new to the area.
-Christmas and Easter cards are distributed to about 5000 homes by some 85 Church Neighbours (drawn from all five churches), giving details of each church's services.
+One of the many ways the four churches in the village work together is to welcome people new to the area.
+Christmas and Easter cards are distributed to about 5000 homes by some 85 Church Neighbours (drawn from all four churches), giving details of each church's services.

 For further details email email@example.com.